Zhibade/modo-rename-tool/README.md

 # MODO Tool - Quick Rename
 ## Overview
-MODO tool that allows the user to quickly rename, and add prefix and/or suffix to the selected or all items in the MODO scene
+MODO tool that allows the user to quickly rename, remove characters, and/or append a prefix/suffix to the selected items or all items in the MODO scene.

 ![MODO - Quick Rename Tool](https://github.com/Zhibade/modo-rename-tool/blob/master/Misc/ModoQuickRenameTool.png?raw=true)